 Space

-Charged particles from solar flares and coronal ejections can harm astronauts‘ health or induce damaging electrical currents in the spacecraft‘s sensitive electronics.
+Charged particles from solar flares and coronal ejections can harm astronauts‘ health or induce damaging spacecraft‘s sensitive electronics.
 Our miniaturized low-power consumption radiation cameras can help to prevent this damage, as they can track every particle and determine its type, energy, and angle of incidence.
+High-energy particles, primarily protons or cosmic rays, can penetrate spacecraft and pose significant health risks to astronauts.
+Similarly, space weather phenomena can adversely affect the electronics of satellites or space stations.

 Furthermore, by identifying each particle’s type, our cameras provide space weather forecasting.
 The Sun’s lighter and less harmful particles arrive on Earth up to 30 minutes ahead of the heavier, more dangerous ones, providing a valuable window for protective measures to be activated, including shutting down critical onboard systems as required.